3liz/lizmap-web-client/tests/README.md

 *First add testing data as explained above.*

 The `end2end` directory contains some end-to-end tests made for Cypress.
-Go in `end2end` directory then :
-- execute `npm install` to install Cypress (only the first time).
+Go in `end2end` directory and execute `npm install` to install Cypress (only the first time).
+You can then :
-- execute `npm run cypress:open` to open Cypress window.
+- execute `npm run cy:open` to open Cypress window.
 - select the target browser then click one of the integration tests or 'Run n integration specs' to run all.

+or

+- execute `npm run cy:test` to automatically open Cypress window and run tests in Electron browser.

 ## Manual tests